freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/functional-programming/combine-an-array-into-a-string-using-the-join-method.md

 </section>

 ## Instructions

 <section id='instructions'>

-Use the <code>join</code> method (among others) inside the <code>sentensify</code> function to make a sentence from the words in the string <code>str</code>.
+Use the `join` method (among others) inside the `sentensify` function to make a sentence from the words in the string `str`.
 The function should return a string.
 For example, "I-like-Star-Wars" would be converted to "I like Star Wars".
-For this challenge, do not use the <code>replace</code> method.
+For this challenge, do not use the `replace` method.

 </section>

 ## Tests

 <section id='tests'>

 ```yml